frcdesign/FRCDesign.org/docs/design-guide/stage1/1B-powerTransmissions.md

   <div class="mySlides fade">
     <figure>
       <img src="/img/design-guide/stage1b/exercises/e2/e2s2.webp" style="width:100%">
       <figcaption>2.
 Create a new sketch to draw the profile of the plate.
 Add the bearing holes, which are 1.125" diameter holes, as well as the motor boss holes, which are 0.8".
+Also add the motor mounting holes.
 You can utilize the <code>Mirror</code> sketch tool to mirror the geometry from the left side to the right side. </figcaption>
     </figure>
   </div>